SAP-samples/low-code-applications/exercises/rap/exercises/ex3/README.md

  ![define_determinations](images/313_define_determinations.png)

-  The order id gets calculated and you should see it in the result:
+  The order id gets calculated and a new purchase requisition gets created in S/4HANA and you should see it in the result:

  ![define_determinations](images/314_define_determinations.png)

  ## Summary

- You have implemented an adjustment to the Fiori elements UI and a  determination to calculate a new order ID.
+ You have implemented an adjustment to the Fiori elements UI and a determination to calculate a new order ID and to create a purchase requisiton in S/4HANA.

  you can continue with the next exercise - **[Build Exercise 1: Create Actions in SAP Build to access the Onlineshop API](../../../build/exercises/ex1/README.md)**